 - 1. To determine the wave length of sodium light by Newton's Ring - 2.
 To determine the specific rotation of Glucose (Sugar) solution using a Polarimeter - 3.
 To measure the Numerical Aperture of an Optical Fibre. - 4.
 To determine coherent length and coherent time of laser using He-Ne Laser - 5.
 To determine the height of object with the help of a Sextant. - 6.
 To determine the dispersive power of material of a Prism for Violet Red and Yellow colours of Mercury light with the help of a spectrometer. - 7.
-To determine the wave length of prominent lines of mercury by plane diffraction Grating with the help of spectrometer. - 8.
-To study the Charge & Discharge of a condenser and hence determine time constant (Both current and voltage graphs are to be plotted). - 9.
-To determine the high resistance by method of leakage, using a Ballistic Galvanometer.

-- 10. To study characteristics of G.M.
-Counting System. - 11.
-To determine the specific resistance of the material of a wire by Carey Fosters Bridge. - 12.
-To convert a Galvanometer in to an ammeter of range 1.5/3 amp and calibrate it. - 13.
+To study the Charge & Discharge of a condenser and hence determine time constant (Both current and voltage graphs are to be plotted). - 8.
+To study characteristics of G.M.
+Counting System. - 9.
+To convert a Galvanometer in to an ammeter of range 1.5/3 amp and calibrate it. - 10.
 To convert a Galvanometer in to a Volt of range 1.5/3 volt and calibrate it.